raintank/worldping-website/content/docs/litmus/litmus-endpoint-comparison.md

 1. `Template Variables`: The template variables allows multi-select of both endpoints and collectors for a single protocol.
-2. `Overall Performance`: For each endpoint, averages all selected collectors are averaged into a single series line.
+2. `Overall Performance`: All selected collectors are averaged into a series line, per endpoint.
 3. `Performance by Collector`: Using dynamic repeating panels, a graph is displayed for each selected collector.